 Seeing blood after using the bathroom can be frightening.
-At Colorado Colon & Rectal Specialists in Parker, Colorado, board-certified colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers on-site diagnostic services to quickly identify the underlying cause of rectal bleeding, so treatment can begin as soon as possible.
+At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, board-certified colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers on-site diagnostic services to quickly identify the underlying cause of rectal bleeding, so treatment can begin as soon as possible.
 If you have unexplained rectal bleeding that isn’t going away, schedule a consultation with Dr. Perryman by calling Colorado Colon & Rectal Specialists or requesting an evaluation through the online booking feature.

 Rectal bleeding can be the result of a number of underlying health issues.
 For this reason, it’s important that you schedule a diagnostic evaluation at Colorado Colon & Rectal Specialists if you notice blood on the toilet paper or in the bowl after going to the bathroom.